-In April 2026 we sunset Casetrack, the production case-management software product AppRocket had been building and operating for 18 months.
+In April 2024 we sunset Casetrack, the production case-management product AppRocket had been building and operating for 18 months.
 I want to tell that story here, plainly, because it shapes everything we do next.

 What Casetrack was

-Casetrack was a case-management product built on top of a legal-vertical AI substrate.
-Real attorneys at small and mid-market firms used it for intake routing, conflict-check resolution, doc-review assist, and matter-lifecycle tracking.
-It worked.
+Casetrack was a case-management product with AI built into the core: intake routing, conflict-check resolution, doc-review assist, and matter-lifecycle tracking.
+Real attorneys at small and mid-market firms used it.
 The firms that paid for it got value.
-We learned more about shipping AI to attorneys in 18 months than I had learned in five years of consulting before that.
+I learned more about shipping AI to attorneys in 18 months running Casetrack than I had in the five years of consulting before that.

 Why we sunset it